Avoidant personality disorder: Comorbidity

 AvPD is reported to be especially prevalent in people with anxiety disorders, although estimates of comorbidity vary widely due to differences in (among others) diagnostic instruments.
 Research suggests that approximately 10–50% of people who have panic disorder with agoraphobia have avoidant personality disorder, as well as about 20–40% of people who have social anxiety disorder.
 In addition to this, AvPD is more prevalent in people who have comorbid social anxiety disorder and generalised anxiety disorder than in those who have only one of the aforementioned conditions.

 Some studies report prevalence rates of up to 45% among people with generalized anxiety disorder and up to 56% of those with obsessive–compulsive disorder.
 Post-traumatic stress disorder is also commonly comorbid with avoidant personality disorder.

 Avoidants are prone to self-loathing and, in certain cases, self-harm.
 Substance use disorders are also common in individuals with AvPD—particularly in regard to alcohol, benzodiazepines, and opioids—and may significantly affect a patient's prognosis.

-Earlier theorists proposed a personality disorder with a combination of features from borderline personality disorder and avoidant personality disorder, called "avoidant-borderline mixed personality" (AvPD/BPD).
+Earlier theorists proposed a personality disorder with a combination of features from borderline personality disorder (BPD) and avoidant personality disorder, called "avoidant-borderline mixed personality" (AvPD/BPD).